 Rebecca Ropers-Huilman, Professor and Chair, Department of Organizational Leadership, Policy, & Development; Affiliate, Gender, Women, & Sexuality Studies

 *Catherine Squires, Cowles Professor of Journalism, Diversity and Equality, School of Journalism and Mass Communication

 Paul J. Strykowski, Professor and Associate Dean, College of Science and Engineering

-For further content information, contact Louis Mendoza, email@example.com.
+For further content information, contact Dr. Michael Goh, email@example.com.